OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 // First, creating the scene.
 var scene = new THREE.Scene();

+//  Second, our cube.
+// Through the geometry we define the size of the box along all three axises var geometryCube = new THREE.BoxGeometry( 10, 10, 10);
+// Through the material we define the color, and the shading var materialCube = new THREE.MeshLambertMaterial( { color: 0xffaa00, shading: THREE.FlatShading } )
+// We create our Cube and modify its position var meshCube = new THREE.Mesh( geometryCube, materialCube );
+mesh.position.y = 5;
+// and add it to the scene
+scene.add( meshCube );

+// Third, our light
+// its color
+var light = new THREE.DirectionalLight( 0xffffff );
+// and position
+light.position.set( 0, 5, 10 );
+// And we add it to the scene
+scene.add( light );

-// Then, the camera.
+// Last, the camera.
 var camera = new THREE.PerspectiveCamera( 50, 0.5 * window.innerWidth / window.innerHeight, 1, 10000);
-    camera.position.set( 0, 0, 500 );
+camera.position.set( 0, 50, 100 );
-camera.lookAt( scene.position );
+camera.lookAt( scene.position ); // we're aiming the center of the scene.

-//  Last, the objects to see, here  simple cube. var mesh = new THREE.Mesh( new THREE.BoxGeometry( 100, 100, 100 ),
-                           new THREE.MeshBasicMaterial( { color: 0xffffff, wireframe: true } ) );

-// Both last element need to be added to the scene. scene.add( mesh );
-scene.add( camera );

 // Last, we render our scene from our camera point of view renderer.render( scene, camera );
 ```

 OK, sweet, we're getting there.
 We're seeing a cube (yes yes, it's a cube) in 3D, but static.

-*Warning!* This is the first time you have code that should do something.
-If it doesn't consider displaying the debugging console in your browser to spot any possible bug.
+If you don't see anything, check twice your code.
+If it's still not working, consider displaying the debugging console in your browser to spot any possible bug.

 In order to animate it, we need two things.
 First we need the cube to move, so we'll rotate it on itself.
 Second, we need to update the rendering and not just call it once.
 For that, we will create a function that will update the state of the scene (rotate the cube), render what needs to be rendered and then create a self call back for when the screen to request a new frame.
 This means that whenever the screen ask for what to display, the function we're writing will be called.